Dental Crowns West Palm Beach

 Does It Hurt to Get a Dental Crown?

 Just like when you get a filling, your dentist will numb the tooth they’ll be working on when you get a crown.
 After your tooth is prepared, it may feel sensitive for the next few days.
-This can be managed with over-the-counter pain relievers, but give your dentist a call if the discomfort worsens.
-Since crowns protect vulnerable teeth from damage, they can help to prevent further sensitivity going forward.
+This can be managed with over-the-counter pain relievers but give your dentist a call if the discomfort worsens.
+Since crowns protect vulnerable teeth from damage, they can help prevent further sensitivity going forward.

 What Happens If You Wait Too Long to Get a Dental Crown?